High blood pressure/hypertensive eye exams are a key component of maintaining ocular health.

 - Blood in the eyes’ normally clear vitreous humor

 The dilation process is not painful.
-We administer drops to the eyes, which take 15 to 30 minutes to open up the pupils.
-Then, our eye doctors can perform a thorough examination of the retina and optic nerve.
-Side effects include sensitivity to light and blurred vision at close distances.
-Pupil dilation lasts for three to four hours.
+We administer drops to the eyes, and the drops take 15 to 30 minutes to open the pupils.
+Then, our eye doctors perform a thorough examination of the retina and optic nerve.
+Side effects include sensitivity to light and blurred vision.
+These side effects may last three to four hours.

 Hypertension Treatment Options

-It’s important to first lower high blood pressure.
-This reduces the strain on the blood vessels, the retina, and the optic nerve.
+Before taking further steps, it’s important to first lower high blood pressure.
+This reduces strain on the blood vessels, the retina and the optic nerve.

-Cataracts surgery is the only real way to treat the progressive eye disease.
-Cataracts surgery is a safe, painless procedure where the degraded, cloudy lenses are replaced with artificial lenses.
+Cataract surgery is the only real way to treat this progressive eye disease.
+Fortunately, cataract surgery is a safe, painless procedure.
+Your eye doctor replaces the degraded, cloudy lenses with artificial lenses.

 Why Are Hypertensive Retinopathy Exams So Important?

-Eye and vision problems do not have obvious symptoms or signs but can be easily diagnosed by a licensed optometrist.
-By detecting eye and vision problems early, we can provide preventative treatment options and—in many cases—restore or prevent vision loss.
+Eye and vision problems don’t always have obvious symptoms or signs, but a licensed optometrist can easily diagnose them.
+By detecting eye and vision problems early, we can provide preventive treatment options and — in many cases — restore or prevent vision loss.